Laparoscopic Cholecystectomy (Gallbladder Removal)

-A laparoscopic cholecystectomy is a surgical procedure during which the doctor removes your gallbladder.
-This procedure uses several small incisions (cuts) instead of one large one.
+A laparoscopic cholecystectomy is a surgery during which the doctor removes your gallbladder.
+This procedure uses several small cuts instead of one large one.

 When is a laparoscopic cholecystectomy used?

 The procedure is used when you have stones in your gallbladder.

 The gallbladder stores bile, a fluid made by your liver.
 Bile helps digest fats in the foods you eat.
 Gallstones can block the flow of bile in your digestive system.
 This blockage can cause bloating, nausea, vomiting, and pain in your abdomen, shoulder, back, or chest.
 Gallstones can also block the ducts that channel the bile from the liver or gallbladder to the intestine.
 Gallstones can cause the gallbladder to become infected.
 A blockage in the common bile duct can cause jaundice (yellowing of your skin or eyes) or irritate the pancreas.